carmenalab/brain-python-interface/README.md

 # Setup
 Once the server is running, open up Chrome and navigate to localhost:8000/setup
-- Under 'subjects', make sure at least one subject is listed.
-A subject named 'test' is recommended for separating exploration/debugging from real data.
+- Under "Subjects", make sure at least one subject is listed.
+A subject named "test" is recommended for separating exploration/debugging from real data.
-- Under 'tasks', add a task to the system by giving it the python path for your task class.
+- Under "tasks", add a task to the system by giving it the python path for your task class.
 See documentation link above for details on how to write a task.
 There are a couple of built in tasks to help you get started.

-	- For example, you can add the built-in task 'riglib.experiment.mocks.MockSequenceWithGenerator' just to check that the user interface works
+	- For example, you can add the built-in task `riglib.experiment.mocks.MockSequenceWithGenerator` just to check that the user interface works
-	- If you want to try something graphical, you can add the built-in task 'built_in_tasks.passivetasks.TargetCaptureVFB2DWindow'.
-This will be a 'visual feedback' task in which a cursor automatically does the center-out task, a standard task in motor ephys.
+	- If you want to try something graphical, you can add the built-in task `built_in_tasks.passivetasks.TargetCaptureVFB2DWindow`.
+This will be a "visual feedback" task in which a cursor automatically does the center-out task, a standard task in motor ephys.

 # Run a task